RomanGumeniuk/kanban-board-team-azure/README.md

 ```

 ## Roadmap

+- added ability to add multimedia with display
+- users added
+- custom URL configured
+- dark mode added
+- bresponsive design added
+- bconnected the application to Azure functions
+- bthe application was transferred to the cloud
+- connection of the application with the database
+- added sticky notes to the website
+- added Chakra UI
 - entire page layout added

-- added Chakra UI

-- added sticky notes to the website

-- connection of the application with the database

-- the application was transfered to the cloud

-- connected the application to Azure functions

-- added responsive design

-- dark mode added

-- custom URL configured

-- users added

-- added ability to add multimedia with display

--

--